plain-solutions-gmbh/kirby-form-block-suite/README.md

 **Solutions:**
 - If you haven't got a license yet?
 Get a [single site license](https://license.microman.ch/?product=801346) or an [infinite site license](https://license.microman.ch/?product=803284).
 - Your server needs a connection to the license server: [https://license.mircroman.ch](https://license.microman.ch)
-- Your license key was already validated by another host: Contact the [support](https://microman.ch/en/microman) to release the linkage.
+- Your license key was already validated by another host: Send me [an email](mailto:kirby@microman.ch) **with your license key** to release the assigment.
-- Delete the license file and try again folder: `/site/config/.formblock_license`
+- Delete the license file and try again.
+Folder: `/site/config/.formblock_license`

 ---